animatedmax/spring-data-geode/src/main/markdown/index.md

 Once the Apache Geode Cache and Regions have been configured, they can be injected and used inside application objects.
-This chapter describes the integration with Spring’s Transaction Management functionality and DAO exception hierarchy.
+This chapter describes the integration with Spring's Transaction Management functionality and DAO exception hierarchy.
 This chapter also covers support for dependency injection of Apache Geode managed objects.